FREQUENTLY ASKED QUESTIONS

 Additionally, the six soccer fields at Lewis represent 60% of the public soccer fields in Fayetteville.
 The new regional park, Mt.
 Kessler currently has three fields and Walker Park has one field.
 Both Walker and Mt.
 Kessler suffer from lack of parking.

-Additionally, if Lewis is lost, more fields will have to be purchased to replace them.
+If Lewis is lost, or diminished, more land will have to be purchased to replace the lost fields.
 That land will have a cost, plus what ever it takes to build the new park.
-If Lewis is saved, the only cost would be the purchase price as it is currently a park and already has bathrooms, concession stand, soccer fields, and parking lots.
+If Lewis is saved, the only cost would be the improvements as it is currently a park and already has bathrooms, concession stand, soccer fields, and parking lots.
 As a point of interest, the first phase of Mt.
 Kessler cost over $10.5 million and is projected to be more than $28 million at completion.
 The cost savings of keeping Lewis a park could be immense.

-Originally, the University of Arkansas decided that they would take back the land after the lease/exchange with the city was over.
-Attempts to determine what the university would do with the land ranged from intramural fields to offices.
+Originally, the University of Arkansas Division of Agriculture decided that they would take back the land after the lease/exchange with the city was over in 2018.

 When the University of Arkansas wanted to use its own land for its own purposes, we were saddened that the public would lose Lewis, but understood — it was the university’s after all.
-Now that the university wants to sell the land we want to make sure it stays a park and isn’t developed.
-Hopefully, that means the city and university can come to an agreement.
+When the land was for sale, we wanted to make sure it remained a park and isn’t developed.

-There are those in the city that do want to purchase the land that Lewis is on.
-Unfortunately, the budget is not there right now as $3.75 million just went to help finish the first phase of Mt.
+There were those in the city that did want to purchase the land that Lewis is on.
+Unfortunately, the budget was not there right as $3.75 million just went to help finish the first phase of Mt.
 Kessler.
 If the university had let the city know it was going to sell the land, instead of repossess it as it originally said, then perhaps the city could have purchased Lewis.

 Join our Facebook group at https://www.facebook.com/SaveLewisPark/.
 We will use that to organize our efforts and keep up-to-date news and information there.